Why EMCO MSI Package Builder

 Professional Edition

-• Installations monitoring on the local machine
+• Installations monitoring on a local machine or in Windows Sandbox

 Architect Edition

-• MSI packages creation
+• Wrapping installations into MSI packages

 EMCO is Trusted by